nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

     nuxeo.templates=default,myapp
     ```

-4. Restart and re-index the entire repository from the Admin tab (see previous section), a re-indexing is needed to apply the new settings and mapping.
+4. Restart and re-index the entire repository (see previous section).
+A re-indexing is needed to apply the new settings and mapping.

 For mapping customization examples, see the page [Configuring the Elasticsearch Mapping]({{page page='configuring-the-elasticsearch-mapping'}}).